colin-davis/reedSolomon/README.md

   - Datamatrix
   - Qr Codes

-If you have used this for something not of the list let me know.
+If you have used this for something not on the list let me know so I can add it.

-## Known issues:

-  - First Consecutive Root (fcr) is currently hard coded to "1" (which works for datamatrix decoding but may need to be changed for other applications)

 ## TODO
  - Some code is still resembles the python origins and could be optimized or improved for GO.